bmanders716/bmanders716.github.io/cookbook.md

 Swiss Apple Pudding.

-_Ingredients_--Ω†lb. of bread-crumbs.
+_Ingredients_--Ì†¨b. of bread-crumbs.
-               3†oz. of suet, finely chopped.
+               3‡Ø∫. of suet, finely chopped.
-               º†lb. of apples, finely minced.
+               Ï†¨b. of apples, finely minced.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.
                The juice and grated rind of one lemon.
                1 egg well beaten.